 Where can I take woodworking classes near me?

-If woodworking classes online aren’t your thing, the good news is that there are plenty of in-person workshops to attend around the world.
+If online woodworking classes aren’t your thing, the good news is that there are plenty of in-person workshops to attend around the world!

-While most workshops were closed or cancelled through the pandemic, some are beginning to pick back up.
 Here’s a quick list of where you can take woodworking classes near you:

 - Home Depot: Many Home Depot locations offer free woodworking classes once a week.
 Check here to learn more about your local store.